 Length: 10 second loop

 The holes are centered, so you can move, stretch, twist and turn these sprocket holes until you are happy with the result.
 You can change color and intensity with curves and log wheels.

-The pack comes with “Instructional User Guides”.
+The package comes with PDF user manuals.
 This includes information on how to install and use each PowerGrade created, making it easy to deconstruct and understand each Node.

 There are many ways to set up color management in DaVinci Resolve.
 Darren Mostyn just posted several videos about it.
 Here he explained a NODE based CST (Color Space Transform) setup.
 That’s how I also like to work, and my Film Emulation Pack easily integrates into this workflow.